Nighttime Attack at Mitsuhama

 Despite his injuries, Kazunari assembled his forces at Mount Dōgo to continue the fight.
-On the evening of 9/22, a spy then informed him that the Mōri forces led by Tsuzukidani Mago-uemon in Ebara were headed the next day toward Mitsu to return to Aki Province.
-At the break of dawn on 9/23, the Katō forces clashed with the retainers of the Kōno in the environs of Mount Dōgo and with the Mōri in Mitsunokiyama.
+On the evening of 9/22, a spy then informed him that the Mōri forces led by Tsuzukidani Magoemon in Ebara were headed the next day toward Mitsu to return to Aki Province.
+At the break of dawn on 9/23, the Katō forces clashed with the retainers of the Kōno in the environs of Mount Dōgo and with the Mōri on Mount Mitsunoki.
 The Mōri fled north, but the Katō did not have leeway to pursue them.
-That evening, news arrived that the western army had been defeated at Sekigahara.
+That evening, news arrived that the Western Army had been defeated at Sekigahara.
 The next day, the Mōri retreated from the Kazahaya shore.
-After the withdrawal, Kōno Michinori served as a retainer of the Mōri and died in Yamaguchi.
+After the withdrawal, Kōno Michinori served as a retainer of the Mōri and later died in Yamaguchi.

 Kainō Michimori (lord of Ōkuma Castle), along with Minami Michitomo and Masaoka Shigeuji who served as priests at the Kōno Shrine, rebelled in concert with the battle, although details are uncertain.